rowanLK/Bento/guide.md

 ### 5.2 Collisions

+[Entity.collidesWith](https://luckykat.github.io/Bento/module-bento_entity.html#collidesWith) implements an AABB collision check with other entities or families.

-Collisions are implemented only as a "brute force method".
-It is You may need to implement other methods if many collision checks are needed and performance.
-From my experience, a simple hashgrid for non-moving objects works best.
+Considerations for performance: collidesWith is a sort of "brute force method".
+It is somewhat restrained by only comparing collisions between families of entities.
+You may need to implement extra methods for improved performance, such as hasgrids or quadtrees.
+From my experience, a simple hashgrid for non-moving objects is very effective.
+If the object count is low, collidesWith performs fine.
 (TODO: bento hashgrid example)

-[Entity.collidesWith](https://luckykat.github.io/Bento/module-bento_entity.html#collidesWith) implements an AABB collision check with other entities or families.

 You may be also considering to implement a physics engine, such as Box2D.
 Just be wary of performance of these engines on mobile browsers!
 (TODO: show bento-Box2D implementation example)